awslabs/voice-powered-analytics/README-Alexa.md

 - [Press the listen button, and type "recommend an attraction" in the box]
 - [Press the listen button, and type "give me an activity" in the box] (Continue this process for all of the utterances.
 To start over, click the "Reset" button.)
-- If you receive a response that reads: <i>"The remote endpoint could not be called, or the response it returned was invalid,"</i> this is an indication that something is broken.
-AWS Lambda offers an additional testing tool to help you troubleshoot your skill.
-</p></p></details></details>

 ### Bonus Step: What Utterances and Intents Are Needed For a "List My Metrics" skill
 <details>